Skip to content

 What halts a run

-Three failure paths halt the orchestrator.
-All three halt the same way: print a structured RCA, leave the state inspectable, stop.
+Seven failure paths halt the orchestrator.
+All halt the same way: print a structured RCA, leave the state inspectable, stop.
 The orchestrator does not attempt resume — the user takes over from the halted state.

 The RCA includes the merge tip's last commit sha, every slice's final branch state, the conflict files (if any) with line ranges, and a possible interpretation paragraph generated from those facts.
 Treat the structured part as authoritative and the interpretation as a hint.